-Held annually since 2002, has traditionally been a smaller counterweight to the more crowded fall Interactive Fiction Competition for new text-based computer games.
+Held annually since 2002, Spring Thing has traditionally been a smaller counterweight to the more crowded fall Interactive Fiction Competition for new text-based computer games.
 Longer, more polished projects are encouraged, and several notable games have debuted here over the years, including The Baron and Blue Lacuna.

-Originally a ranked competition for parser-based IF, the today puts the focus more on bringing authors together to celebrate new text games in many different formats.
+Originally a ranked competition for parser-based IF, the Thing today puts the focus more on bringing authors together to celebrate new text games in many different formats.

 Games in the Main Festival can be nominated for two "ribbons": an Audience Choice ribbon, which anyone can nominate a game for, and an Alumni's Choice ribbon given by past participants.
 Prize donors also gift fun, unique prizes, which every entrant has a chance to receive.